 - 4 ears fresh corn kernels sliced off and cobs reserved

 - 1 tbsp chopped fresh basil

 - 1 tbsp chopped fresh chives

 - 2 garlic cloves minced

 Chop the onion and prep the corn.
+To prepare the corn, Slice off one end of the cobb so that you can hold it upright.
+Using a sharp knife, run the knife down the side of the cobb to release the kernels.
 Set aside a small amount of fresh corn for garnish (a quarter to third of a cup).

 Disclaimer: This post contains affiliate links, which means we receive a small commission if you make a purchase using these links.